International Human Resource Management and Development

 - Taught by subject area experts, you will develop both theoretical and practical skills

-- The Business Innovation Project offers you the chance to practise the knowledge you have learned in a live consultancy position.
+- The Industry Collaboration Project offers you the chance to practice the knowledge you have learned in a live consultancy position.

 - International students can apply